TelemetryDeck/docs/basics/activation.md

 - **Emerging markets**: Regions with growing activation that may warrant localization investment
 - **Language correlation**: Languages that correlate with successful activation experiences

 **How to read your data:** In this example dashboard, Germany (37.14%) shows as the strongest activation market, followed by Italy (14.29%) and the United States (8.57%).
 The language distribution shows German (48.57%) and English (28.57%) users with the strongest activation patterns, plus Italian (17.14%) showing significant engagement.
-When you see patterns like this in your own data, it would suggest your onboarding experience works particularly well for certain language groups.
+When you see patterns like this in your own data, it would suggest your Onboarding experience works particularly well for certain language groups.
 You could then prioritize localization efforts for your top-performing regions to maximize activation in those markets.

 ## Making data-driven activation decisions

 As you analyze your activation metrics, consider these key questions:

-1. **Onboarding optimization**
+1. **Onboarding Optimization**
    - What time investment does successful activation require, and how can you set proper expectations?
    - Which devices or platforms struggle with activation, and what specific improvements are needed?
    - When do users have the focus and motivation needed for successful activation experiences?